 The decision-making body in the University is Governing Authority.
-It has responsibility for the appointment of the President, the strategic direction of the University, the management and administration of its revenue and property and the general conduct of University affairs.
-Members of the Governing Authority are drawn from the staff, students, graduates and external organisations.
-The Governing Authority is chaired by an external chairperson or in his/her absence, the deputy chairperson.
-It receives reports from a range of Standing Committees as follows:
+It has responsibility for the appointment of the President, the strategic direction of the University, the management and administration of its revenue and property and the general conduct of university affairs.

+The Governing Authority is comprised of 19 members: